 Accommodation & Costs: No fees.
 No accommodation.
 Just drop by any day between 9am and 5pm.

 Khamla and his wife, Vieng, have been providing affordable English classes to the local community since 2012.
 Their restaurant overlooking the Mekong River doubles up as an English school in the evenings, where over 30 children come to learn English after school.
 If you would like to experience real Laos culture, gain some teaching experience, have fun and live on the Mekong River – this is the perfect project for you.
 It’s also a great opportunity to learn about traditional bamboo building techniques and share your skills with the project.

 Where: Don Khong, Four Thousand Islands, Southern Laos.

 Accommodation & Costs: Shared accommodation and three meals a day is provided for $60, if staying one week, descending to $40 if staying for at least a month.

 Yensabai Organic Farm

-Just outside a small hill tribe village Yensabai Organic Farm is a place where they experiment with happy, sustainable living and are happy to invite a small number of volunteers at a time from all around the world to come help.
+Just outside a small hill tribe village Yensabai Organic Farm is a place where they experiment with happy, sustainable living and invite a small number of volunteers at a time from all around the world to come help.
 Tasks include animal care, gardening, building and bee raising, all punctuated by laying around in hammocks.
 Sometimes volunteers can help with reception and sharing information with visitors about the farm.
 Also, volunteers are often invited by the local community to help on their farms, share, learn and join local ceremonies and parties etc. Minimum length of stay is two weeks.

 Where: Sop Kong, a small village halfway between Nong Kiaw and Moung Ngoi.

 Accommodation & Costs: Fee free.
-Simple accommodation and 100% organic food for is provided
+Simple accommodation and 100% organic food for is provided for $10 per day.

 Village Focus International